TKT — Tokelau Time

 What is the UTC offset for TKT?

-When does TKT change?
+When does TKT change during the year?

-Does TKT observe daylight saving time?
+Does TKT have a daylight saving version?